TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/AdvancedRoutingConfiguration.rst

 The property `tableName` points to the database table, the property `routeFieldName` is the field which will be used within the route path for example.

-The special `routeValuePrefix` is used for TCA type `slug` fields where the prefix `/` is within all fields of the field names, which should be removed in the case above.
+The special `routeValuePrefix` is used for `TCA`:pn: type `slug` fields where the prefix `/` is within all fields of the field names, which should be removed in the case above.

-If a field is used for `routeFieldName` that is not prepared to be put into the route path, e.g. the news title field, you *must* ensured that this is unique and suitable for the use in an URL.
+If a field is used for `routeFieldName` that is not prepared to be put into the route path, for example the news title field, you *must* ensured that this is unique and suitable for the use in an URL.
 On top, if there are special characters like spaces will not be converted automatically.
-Therefor, usage of a slug TCA field is recommended.
+Therefor, usage of a slug `TCA`:pn: field is recommended.

 .. index:: Routing; PersistedPatternMapper